cherr-pi/cherr-pi.github.io/_posts/2025-05-09-shrunkit-down_-meet-inner-prompt-mini.md

 <p>Vadim fell into step beside him, silent.
 The thump-thump of distant shelling rolled across the horizon, too far to matter.</p>

-<p>“Command asked again,” Vadim said after a long pause, flicking ash.
-“They want photographic confirmation for the Kandahar delivery.
-Put your face in it.”</p>
+<p>"Command asked again," Vadim said after a long pause, flicking ash.
+"They want photographic confirmation for the Kandahar delivery.
+Put your face in it."</p>

 <p>Dmitry let a low chuckle escape his throat.
 “No. Let the Taliban think it’s one of theirs running the route.
 Sergei knows I was here.
 That’s all that matters.”</p>